Tomaz612/SIEM-Honeypot-Sentinel-Lab/README.md

 ## Part 7.
 Observing Real Attack Activity

-- After leaving the virtual machine exposed to the internet for some time (~1–2 hours), external login attempts were observed
+- After leaving the virtual machine exposed to the internet for some time (~1–2 hours), external login attempts were observed.

----

 - SecurityEvent logs showing multiple failed login attempts: